CarbonSustain/evrlink-backend-base-batch/README.md

 # Evrlink2 Backend

 ## Overview

-Evrlink2 is a backend application designed to manage an NFT gift marketplace.
-It allows users to mint backgrounds as NFTs, create gift cards, and facilitate transactions between users.
-The application is built using Node.js, Express, and MySQL.
+Evrlink2 is a backend application for managing an NFT gift marketplace.
+It enables users to mint NFT backgrounds, create and transfer gift cards, and handle transactions.
+The backend is built with **Node.js**, **Express**, and **MySQL**, and integrates with **Ethereum smart contracts (Solidity)**.

+---

 ## Project Structure

 ```
 evrlink2-backend
 ├── db